 MIG Welding vs. TIG Welding

-MIG and TIG welding are two of the most common methods of arc welding in which uses metal electrodes and an inert gas to shield the weld area from contamination.
+MIG and TIG welding are two of the most common methods of arc welding in which metal electrodes and an inert gas are used to shield the weld area from contamination.

 MIG stands for Metal Inert Gas welding, and the technical name is GMAW, or Gas Metal Arc Welding.
 In this process, a continuous solid wire electrode is fed through a welding gun along with shielding gas, normally an Argon mix.
 The materials are joined together when the consumable solid wire connects with a current which creates an “arc" between the weld metal and the base material.
 Shielding gas is also fed through the welding gun during this process protecting the weld pool from atmospheric oxygen and other contaminants.